Picking Up Speed: Continuous-Time Lidar-Only Odometry using Doppler Velocity Measurements: Experiments

 \subsection{Implementation}

 We implemented our back-end (see Section~\ref{sec:trajectory-estimation}) for continuous-time trajectory estimation using an open-source C++ library, \href{https://github.com/utiasASRL/steam}{STEAM}\footnote{STEAM library: \url{https://github.com/utiasASRL/steam}} \cite{anderson_iros15}.
 The front-end that processes the lidar data was made to be the same as CT-ICP by using the C++ library that the authors have made publicly available\footnote{CT-ICP library: \url{https://github.com/jedeschaud/ct_icp}}.
 We use the same parameters as CT-ICP for keypoint extraction, neighborhood search, normal estimation, and map building to maintain a fair comparison.
+Parameters of the trajectory estimation back-end were determined empirically.

 Our implementation is currently not quite real-time capable, running at approximately 5Hz on the KITTI sequences and approximately 2Hz on the Aeva sequences after incorporating the Doppler velocity measurements\footnote{We run experiments using an Intel Xeon E5-2698 v4 2.2 GHz processor with 20 physical cores.
 We parallelize trajectory interpolation and Jacobian computation using 20 threads.}.
 The current bottleneck is the processing of each motion prior and measurement factor in STEAM, which was designed with more focus on generalization rather than computational speed.
 We strongly believe that a real-time capable implementation can be achieved by implementing an estimator specific to our problem, e.g., by hardcoding Jacobian computations instead of relying on STEAM's built-in automatic differentiation.